RaspberryPiFoundation/weather-station-www/README.md

     Find the line: `$con=mysqli_connect("localhost","weather","WeatherMySQLPasswd","weather");`

-    Update `weather` to your userid and `WeatherMqSQLPasswd` to the password that you chose.
+    Update the userid `waether` to your MySQL userid and `WeatherMySQLPasswd` to the password that you chose.

     Press `Ctrl O` then `Enter` to save and `Ctrl X` to quit nano.